openeuropa/code-review/README.md

 It is also possible to create your own tasks as explained in the [GrumPHP extensions page](https://github.com/phpro/grumphp/blob/master/doc/extensions.md).

+The Code Review component also provides a task to run the [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer).
+This task is configured using overridable Configuration objects.
+You can learn more about them and how to customize then on the [documentation page](https://github.com/FriendsOfPHP/PHP-CS-Fixer#config-file) of the project

 ## Usage

 GrumPHP tasks will be ran at every commit, if you with to run them without performing a commit use the following command: